Marcos, Duterte Supporters Rally In Philippines As Family Rift Deepens - UrduPoint

 Marcos, Duterte Supporters Rally In Philippines As Family Rift Deepens

-Manila, (APP - UrduPoint / Pakistan Point News - 28th Jan, 2024) Supporters of Philippine President Ferdinand Marcos and his predecessor Rodrigo Duterte gathered for rival rallies on Sunday, as a battle over the country's constitution highlighted a deepening rift between the powerful clans.
+Manila, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2024) Thousands of supporters of Philippine President Ferdinand Marcos and his predecessor Rodrigo Duterte gathered for rival rallies on Sunday, putting on a public display of a deepening rift between the powerful clans.

 Relations between the families have deteriorated as they seek to shore up their respective support bases and secure key positions ahead of next year's mid-term elections and the 2028 presidential race, which Sara Duterte is widely expected to contest.

-Critics warn the effort could pave the way for Marcos to get another six-year term, which is currently prohibited.
+Critics warn the effort could pave the way for Marcos to seek another six-year term, which is currently prohibited.

-That would potentially put him on a collision course with Sara Duterte.
+That would potentially put him on a collision course with Sara Duterte for the top job.

-"Our constitution is fine... why do we give ourselves a headache when we know all along that this is in order to, you know, you want to stay in power," ex-president Duterte said in a recent interview.
+At the Davao rally organised by opponents of constitutional change, the Duterte patriarch warned Marcos that "you may suffer your father's fate" and called on the police and military to "protect the constitution".

 Marcos has said the constitution's political provisions, including term limits for public officials, should be tackled later.